Thairu-dev/IReporter/README.md

 * A user can add a reflag
 * A user can add an intervention
-* A user can add geolocation coordinates to their record *A user gets automated response when their record's status is updated
+* A user can add geolocation coordinates to their record *A user gets automated updates when their record's status is updated
 * A user can update their record